mkj3085003/2025_Notes/pages/Part 1.md

 				- politics
 				- mathematics
 				- computer science
+				- galaxy
+					- [ˈɡæləksi]星系
-				- galaxy /astronomy/the universe/the great unknown /sci-fi flicks/ challenging butrewarding/ the tip of the iceberg
+				- astronomy/the universe/the great unknown /sci-fi flicks/ challenging butrewarding/ the tip of the iceberg
 			- #### Q
 -